-For me, growing up in an environment coloured by addiction meant that I rarely felt safe.
-Even when things are quiet, you are hyper-vigilant, waiting for the next explosion.
-And if you have no alternative way of coping, it’s natural to find some avenue to create that sense of safety, because somehow you have to keep going.
+For me, growing up in a world dominated by addiction meant that I rarely felt safe.
+Even when things are quiet, you’re hyper-vigilant, waiting for the next explosion.
+So life feels chaotic.
+And if you have no other way of coping, it’s natural to find some avenue to create the sense of safety we all need, because if you want to survive, you have to keep going.
 You especially have to keep going if you also feel responsible for making sure others are ok.
 The overriding imperative is to keep things together.
-And the thing about restriction is that it effectively dampens down anxiety.
-It also provides a clear sense of control, and in this kind of environment, the need to have some sense of autonomy intensifies.
-The problem is that blocking out feelings like this can leave a person disconnected and cut off from their body and increasingly unaware of what they actually need.
-So it’s a self perpetuating cycle.
-Unfortunately, it’s not one I know how to fix.
+And the thing about significant dietary restriction is that it effectively dampens down anxiety.
+It also provides a clear, measurable sense of control, and if things around you feel chaotic, or your space isn’t your own, the need to have some sense of control or autonomy really matters.
+So in some ways, it works.

-We have moved on since the ‘90’s, but we have a long way to go.
-Experiences like mine aren’t ok.
-They often occur at an age when people are forming their view of themselves and their place within the world.
-When people develop confused ways of coping, to then label that person as having something inherently wrong with them (‘depression’, ‘personality disorder’) or in the case of eating disorders, to blame the drive for thinness solely on ‘vanity’ or the media doesn’t make sense.
-I don’t think the ‘thin ideal’ is helpful, but focusing on it as a ’cause’ only detracts from the broader issues.
-I don’t want it to be ok for girls today (and it too frequently is girls) to have experiences of being dismissed or silenced.
-I don’t want their options for coping or feeling in control to seem so limited that the only option is to turn to or away from food.
-That is the true breeding ground for eating disorders, not magazines or skinny models.
+We have moved on in recent years, but we have a long way to go.
+And the trouble is that adverse experiences often begin to occur at an age when people are forming their view of themselves and their place within the world.
+When people develop confused ways of coping, to then label that person as having something inherently wrong within them (‘depression’, ‘personality disorder’) or in the case of eating disorders, to blame the drive for thinness solely on ‘vanity’ or even the media doesn’t make sense.
+Sometimes the reality is much closer to home.
+I don’t think the ‘thin ideal’ and our society’s increasingly intense focus on physical appearance and distorted ideas of ‘clean’ eating are helpful – in fact, they are corrosive – but focusing on this as a ’cause’ only detracts from the broader, more unpalatable issues.
+We don’t want to think we need to address how we manage things as a society, because that will cost us and it challenges the foundations upon which many of us build our (relatively comfortable) lives.